-Our HD-BLADE antenna is incredibly powerful, especially when you think about how it’s no thicker than a piece of cardboard.
+Flat antennas like our HD-Blade series can be incredibly powerful, especially when you think about how it’s no thicker than a piece of cardboard.
 It seems impossible that something so thin can be so powerful, especially when we went through the 20th century with giant antennas that took up a large portion of your roofline.

 The answer is actually pretty simple: there are really two things that determine how well an antenna will perform.
 One is how well the elements are “tuned” the frequencies you want to use.
 The best antennas will have a mix of long and short elements to capture all the VHF frequencies, as well as a bowtie or loop type element to capture the UHF ones.
 Generally, flat antennas will have this covered with a mix of different elements in their flat or rectangular bodies.
 It helps that most of these antennas are designed for short range so that their effectiveness isn’t as critical.
 There’s going to be plenty of signal to be had if you’re five miles from the broadcast site.

 It’s about how it looks when you point it right

 There’s another thing to consider.
 The antenna has to “present itself” to the towers.
 This means that the receiving elements themselves are pointed in such a way that they present the right amount of surface area when facing the towers.
 When you put a flat antenna on the wall or on a table, the face that’s pointed to the towers is pretty thick — those elements are about 1/2″ tall or more.
 That’s thicker than old-school rabbit ears.
 See, it doesn’t matter at all that the elements aren’t thick from front to back… not at all.
 All that matters is the thickness when facing the towers.
 If you have a traditional antenna and you want a 1/2″ piece of metal facing the tower, it also has to be 1/2″ thick everywhere, sometimes even thicker so it can stand up.